-This game allows students to practice their multiplication skills, and reinforces the ‘array’ concept of multiplication.
+This game allows students to practise their multiplication skills, and reinforces the ‘array’ concept of multiplication.

 perform multiplication calculations using numbers 1-6